SumoLogic/sumologic-documentation/docs/manage/users-roles/users/offboard-user.md

 description: Steps to take when removing a user from your organization's Sumo Logic account.
 ---

 When it's time to remove a user from your organization's Sumo Logic account, there are a few important steps to take before actually disabling or deleting that user.
 To save the settings for a user and temporarily prevent access, you can [deactivate a user](deactivate-activate-user.md) rather than deleting them.
-Disabled users can't log in to their Sumo Logic account, giving you time to replicate content.
+Disabled users cannot log in to their Sumo Logic account, giving you time to replicate content.

 To safeguard content in your organization's Sumo Logic account perform the following tasks before deleting or deactivating a user.